rahmanoladi/eeg_wassim/README.md

 curl -d '{"url":"https://hypotheticalserver.com/sample_data.csv"}' \
 -X POST https://1xew78khbd.execute-api.us-east-1.amazonaws.com/prod -o "sample_predictions.txt"
 ```
 Certainly, it is clear that, before running the lines above, you would need to replace **https://hypotheticalserver.com/sample_data.csv** with the real URL associated with your uploaded data.
 Upon running the above two lines in the terminal, you the API's output is written to the file **sample_predictions.txt** in the current directory.
-You can compare the predictions in this file with the labels in the **ground_truth.csv** file, which you got earlier from running the  ground truth's you obtained earlier by running the **eeg_data_prep.ipynb** notebook.
+You can compare the predictions in this file with the labels in the **ground_truth.csv** file, which you got earlier from running the **eeg_data_prep.ipynb** notebook.

 # Brief Description of Training Techniques